Tanzania: President Samia Receives Credentials of Five Diplomats

-President Samia Suluhu Hassan has on Wednesday received credentials of the new five diplomats.
+President Samia Suluhu Hassan on Thursday received credentials for five ambassadors who will be representing their countries to Tanzania.

-The Head of State received credentials from diplomatic representatives from Nigeria, India, Netherlands, Burkina Faso and Guinea at the State House in Dar es Salaam.
+The Head of State received credentials from diplomatic representatives from Czech, Chile, Belarus, Australia and Colombia at the State House in Dar es Salaam.

-The diplomats who presented their credentials to the President were Hamisu Umar Takalmawa (Nigeria), Biyana Srikanta Pradhan (India), Weibe Jakob De Boer (Netherlands), Madina Diaby Kassamba (Burkina Faso) and Gaussou Touré (Guinea).
+The diplomats who presented their credentials to the President were Martin Klepetko (Czech), Maria Alejandra (Chile), Pavel Vziantkin (Belarus), Luke Joseph Williams (Australia) and Monica Greiff Lindo (Colombia).

-Madina Diaby Kassamba and Gaussou Touré will be based in Nairobi and Addis Ababa respectively.

 The diplomats were welcomed with the National Anthem at the State House grounds before they proceeded inside for signing the guest book and holding a conversation with the President.